mbrown1508/microsoftbotframework/README.md

 # Start the webserver
 bot.run()
 ```
+This will start a server running on localhost, port 5000.
 ## Process Definition
 Every time a message is recieved all of the methods passed to the chatbot via the MsBot.add_process() method will be called.
 #### Base Definition